MichaelABryant/bird-identifier/README.md

 <br/>

 After this, I experimented with different amounts of additional hidden layers and number of neurons.
 I found that adding one wide additional layer improved accuracy over multiple additional hidden layers.
-The number of neurons I settled on was 1950 in a single layer.
-I used flatten and batch normalization to improve the performance.
+The number of neurons which was best was 1950 in a single layer.
+I used batch normalization to improve the performance through regularization.

 Lastly, the validation accuracy plateaued around 90%, but I prevented this by reducing the learning rate each time a plateau occurred.